-Travelling in a single vehicle has it’s benefits.
+Travelling in a single vehicle has its benefits.
 You only need to pay for one vehicle’s registration and insurance, not two when you have both a car and caravan.
-When buying a caravan, you may need to upgrade the towing vehicle as well, further adding to final cost.
+When buying a caravan, you may need to upgrade the towing vehicle as well, further adding to the final cost.

 However, having your home and car on the same platform may create problems if your motorhome unfortunately broke down.
 Having a nationally covered roadside assistance policy and bringing spare parts and tools to fix minor issues can keep you on the move and out of trouble.